fbpx

 While there’s no “flag police” who will arrest or charge airlines for displaying the American flag in a reversed manner, it’s still proper etiquette to comply with the Flag Code.
 The Flag Code has been around since 1942, and it contains several provisions on how to honor and respect the American flag.
 As mentioned above, one of these provisions is to display the American flag on uniforms and vehicles to create the impression that it’s flying behind the person or vehicle as the person or vehicle moves forward.

 In 2018, the aerospace company Airbus tweeted why it paints the American flag with the stars in the upper-right corner when designing and manufacturing airplanes.
-In the company’s tweet, Airbus says that federal regulations — the U.S. Flag Code – require the American flag to feature this format when it’s displayed on vehicles, including airplanes.
+In the company’s tweet, Airbus says that federal regulations — a.k.a. the U.S. Flag Code – require the American flag to feature this format when it’s displayed on vehicles, including airplanes.

 Join our newsletter for patriotic news and limited time specials.